eiithel/PCB_english/README.md

-#**General**
-This card is the first linux embedded solution for the robot Moti.
-She is the transition between the first arduino based solution of the robot and the new hardware architecture based on a linux kernel.
-This will allow for a much expanded functionality. (_web API, video analysis, real time_) The software used for the card conception is `Eagle`.
-She has been realised at Usine IO, a physical playground for hardware engineers & designers.
+#**Introduction**
+There is currently no cure for autism.
+Special educators often struggle to communicate with children sometimes immured in their silence.
+Autistic children can develop their language and facilitate their interpersonal interactions with the help of early childhood management and special education.
+According to recent studies, the robot is a relevant tool for reducing some autistic symptoms, such as joint attention deficit disorder.
+It also promotes generalization of skills.
+I proposed a new hardware and software architecture for Leka's first educational robot, as an extension to its control system.
+This new architecture is based on a Linux kernel.
+This expansion provides support for experimentation and verification of embedded Linux applications for a robotic base.
+Key words: robotics, autism, hardware conception, embedded linux

 ##**Functional requirements**